History of lands that became Glacier National Park

-Starting from the head of the Loop, going in a southeast direction, Going-to-the-Sun Road starts to get scary for some drivers.
+From the head of the Loop, going in a southeasterly direction, Going-to-the-Sun Road starts to get scary for some drivers.
 Along the shoulder of the road (passenger side of car), a steep cliff goes down slope, several hundred feet in many areas.

-On the driver’s side is the rock face of the mountain and oncoming traffic.
+On the driver’s side is the rock face of the mountains.
 Drivers need not worry as a low speed limit and guardrails protect vehicles from going off the road.
 However, as if anyone needs a reminder, drivers must keep eyes centered on the road.
 Passengers can enjoy the awesome scenery.

-By Montana standards, Logan Pass is not unusually high in elevation.
+Logan Pass is not unusually high in elevation by Montana standards.
 Near Red Lodge in south-central Montana, the Beartooth Highway starts from Red Lodge at 5,568 feet in elevation and ascends into the mountains until the highway reaches Beartooth Pass at an elevation of 10,947 feet.

 The wonders along Going-to-the-Sun Road are almost endless.
 A short list of things to experience and enjoy, traveling west to east, over the distance of 53 miles, includes: